 - With it He also presented a clear choice to all men - believe in Him and be baptized for salvation or perish in your sins.
 The choice was painfully clear and simple.

-That final command was first preached by the Apostles and then handed on to every generation of Christians to present to their society, and it needs to be passed on by us until Jesus returns.
+That final command was first preached by the Apostles and then handed on to every generation of Christians to present to their society.
+It also needs to be presented and passed on by the present generation until Jesus returns.
 It is no different for our generation - the final command stands before us in all its urgency and terror, promise and glory.

 Every one of us must make a choice concerning our eternal destiny based on these words of Jesus: "Those who believe and are baptized will be saved..."